Overview

 Secure Name Resolution

 Secure name resolution is part of the Enigm OS network security model.
-The model may include:- Encrypted DNS.
+The model includes:- Encrypted DNS.

 - Controlled DNS policy.